fxpio/tug/README.md

 - Refresh the commit SHA1 on each commit
 - Create automatically the integrality of the Composer packages on a new commit if the Github repository is enabled on the Satis Serverless and if no package is present
+- Configure automatically the AWS credentials with the [Shared Credentials File](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html)
+- Configure automatically the AWS regions with the Shared Config File

 Documentation
 -------------